paulkannan/serverlesschatbot/README.md

             const defaultApiEndpoint = " ";

-Zip index.html, script.js, images and style.css into index.zip.
+In the webapp folder, Compress index.html, script.js, images and style.css into index.zip.
 Open AWS Amplify console and do the following:
   - Select host web app
   - Select Deploy without Git provider
   - Type in your app name and environment name (Dev, Prod, UAT)